 Welcoming those in need of refuge is a fundamental part of our national story.
 Turning our back on the oppressed means forsaking what it means to be American.

-In 90 countries worldwide, Oxfam tackles the root causes of forced migration.
-But when people like Maria have no choice but to flee, we work to make sure that every person on the move has the means to survive, can exercise their legal rights under US and international law, and has the best possible shot at a life of dignity.
+In countries around the world, Oxfam tackles the root causes of forced migration.
+But when people like Maria have no choice but to flee, we work to make sure that those on the move have help to survive, can exercise their legal rights under US and international law, and have the best possible shot at a life of dignity.

 Tackling drivers of migration